Justin's note: Today, we're handing the Dispatch over to our good friend Teeka Tiwari—former fund manager and the youngest VP ever at Shearson Lehman.

-On a cold and rainy October day in 1971, Ray Tomlinson sent the first-ever email.
+On a cold and rainy day in October of 1971, Ray Tomlinson sent the first ever email.

 At the time, he didn’t think much of it.
 Nobody told him to do it… He just thought it was neat.

 Tomlinson was a programmer working on a secret government project called ARPANET… a network of computers that could “talk” to one another.